 As I have probably mentioned more than once I served my apprenticeship as a historian of science working in a research project on the history of formal or symbolic logic.
-My special area within the project was British logical algebra in the 19th century and it was here that I took a long deep look at Augustus De Morgan who was born in Madras India on the 27th June 1806.
+My special area within the project was British logical algebra in the 19th century and it was here that I took a long deep look at Augustus De Morgan who was born in Maduria in the Madras Presidency, an administrative sub-division of British India on the 27th June 1806.
 De Morgan was a brilliantly eclectic polymath with a Pythonesque sense of humour who both from his personality and from his appearance seemed to spring out of Charles Dickens’ Pickwick Papers, a mathematical second cousin to Sam Weller.
 De Morgan is my favourite Victorian.

 Son of an army officer in the service of the East India Company he moved to England whilst only seven months old.
 At the age of sixteen he went up to Trinity College Cambridge where he quickly became part of the circle around George Peacock and William Whewell who would stimulate his life long interest in mathematics and logic.
 In 1826 he graduated 4th Wrangler in the mathematical tripos but already a convinced Unitarian he refused to sign the refused to sign the religious declaration required in Oxbridge in those days to graduate MA and so was not eligible for the fellowship for which he would normally have been destined.
 He went instead to London to study for the bar.
 However he found law boring and at the age of 21 and with no publication to his name he applied for the chair of mathematics at the newly founded University College London.
 This new university had been founded by a group of social reformers who felt that a university education should be open to all what ever their religious belief might be, Oxbridge only being open to confirmed Anglicans.
 Despite his youth and lack of experience De Morgan was appointed University College’s first professor of mathematics in 1828.
 He resigned the post only three years later on a mater of principle but was reappointed in 1836 and remained professor until 1866 when he again resigned on another mater of principle.